Arquisoft/wiq_es04a/README.md

 This repo is a basic application composed of several components.

+- **Webapp**.
+React web application that uses the gateway service to allow people register and enjoy playing different modes.
 - **Gateway service**.
-Express service that is exposed to the public and serves as a proxy to the two previous ones.
+Express service that is exposed to the public and serves as a proxy to the following ones.
-- **User service**.
-Express service that handles the insertion of new users in the system.
+- **Users**.
+Express service that handles the managment of the users and their groups in the system.
-- **Auth service**.
-Express service that handles the authentication of users.
+- **Questions**.
+Express service that handles the managment of the questions generated for the game in the system.
-- **Webapp**.
-React web application that uses the gateway service to allow basic login and new user features.

-Both the user and auth service share a Mongo database that is accessed with mongoose.
+The Users service uses a MariaDB DBMS accesed with sequelizer and questions service uses MongoDB accesed with mongoose.

 ## Quick start guide